Abhixs1/Abhixs1/README.md

 [Oracle](https://www.oracle.com) [Associate Consultant]

 Aug 2019 - Present
-- Improved and enhanced existing codebases, resulting in faster loading time for key features by 30%
+- Improved and enhanced existing codebases, resulting in faster loading time for key features by 30%.
 - Write and test code, refining and rewriting it as necessary, while collaborating with other programmers involved in the project.
 - Develop existing programs by analysing and identifying areas for modification.
 - Testing software and fixing problems from production environment.

-Comsoft Technologies - MERN Stack Intern

-Aug 2022 - Sep 2022
--
 ___
 ## Certification 📜